ohiofi/ohiofi.github.io/_posts/2025-08-01-kokosing-gap-trail.md

-This post is the first in a series about bike trails in Central Ohio
+This post is the first in a series about Ohio bike trails

 In August, 2025 my father-in-law and I biked the [Kokosing Gap Trail](http://kokosinggaptrail.org) from Mount Vernon, Ohio to Danville, Ohio and back.